lcthomas/engl6701s24/course-calendar.md

 ## Week 8: Digital Archives
 ### Wednesday, March 13
-- **Lab 6 due (Lab notebook check: Lindsay will give individual feedback on labs 4-6 after this class)**
 - Cassidy Holahan, “Rummaging in the Dark: ECCO as Opaque Digital Archive,” *Eighteenth-Century Studies* 54.4 (Summer 2021)
 - Jennifer Guliano and Carolyn Heitman, “Difficult Heritage and The Complexities of Indigenous Data,” *Journal of Cultural Analytics* (2019), <https://culturalanalytics.org/article/11041-difficult-heritage-and-the-complexities-of-indigenous-data>
 - Charline Jao, "'We Think Them Worthy': A Digital Collection of Poetry from New York's Nineteenth-Century Black Periodicals," *American Periodicals* 32.2 (2022)